jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Pheromone Control**\
 Daken’s **Pheromone Control** power takes away enemy characters’ powers while they’re in melee combat with him.
 This will prevent triggered powers like **Shrink** or **Berserker** from triggering in the first place.

+## Dormammu
+Set: MCU Villains\
+**You Will Spend Eternity Dying**\
+Dormammu’s **You Will Spend Eternity Dying** power allows you to wound a Main Character as many times as you’d like.
+For example, you could wound them twice.
+Or six times.
+Or three hundred times.
+Just don’t make any bargains with them.

 ## Dark Phoenix (SC)
 Set: Crossover\